lucasaa482/gitscrolls/guides/quick-start-guide.md

 ## Your First Steps

 ### 1. Choose Your Path
-- **Individual Developer**: Start with Scroll II (Meaningful Messages) to transform your daily commits
+- **Individual Developer**: Start with Scroll II (The Chronicle of Forgotten Messages) to transform your daily commits
 - **Team Lead**: Begin with Scroll III (Oracle of Love) to enhance code reviews
 - **Project Manager**: Explore Scroll VII (Sacred Timing) for sustainable pacing